NeilMadden/salty-coffee/README.md

 However, very little of the cryptographic code in Salty Coffee is new.
 The implementations of Ed25519 and Poly1305 are taken directly from [Google Tink](https://github.com/google/tink), which is written and maintained by experts.
-I regularly update this code to bring in the latest bug fixes from upstream (last updated December 2020).
+I regularly update this code to bring in the latest bug fixes from upstream (last checked July 2021).
 Small alterations are made to remove unused methods, reduce the visibility of other methods, inline methods from auxillary classes, and add small wrapper utilities.
 No changes are made to the core cryptographic implementations.